sinai-uja/corpusMentalRiskES/README.md

 ### Preprocessing
 The same corpus is found with emojis or without emojis, that is to say, in the folder 'processed' is the corpus with emojis in text format while in the folder 'raw' is the corpus with emojis in original format.

-### MentalRiskes evaluation campaign
+### MentalRiskES evaluation campaign
-MentalRiskEs is a shared task organized at IberLEF.
+[MentalRiskES](https://sites.google.com/view/mentalriskes) is a shared task organized at IberLEF.
 The aim of this task is to promote the early detection of mental risk disorders in Spanish.
 In this task we made use of the corpusMentalRiskES, the partitions used are available in the folder MentalRiskES2023edition.zip.
 To cite the task:
 Mármol-Romero, A. M., Moreno-Muñoz, A., Plaza-del-Arco, F. M., Molina-González, M. D., Martín-Valdivia, M. T., Ureña-López, L. A., & Montejo-Raéz, A. (2023).
 Overview of MentalriskES at IberLEF 2023: Early Detection of Mental Disorders Risk in Spanish.
 Procesamiento del Lenguaje Natural, 71, 329-350.
 ```
 @article{marmol2023overview,